digital-asset/daml/docs/source/app-dev/command-deduplication.rst

        The optional field ``existing_submission_id`` contains the submission ID of the successful submission.
        Report success for the ledger change.

-       If desired, query the ``completion_offset`` via the :ref:`Command Completion Service <command-submission-service>` to find out about the earlier outcome.

    - * ``FAILED_PRECONDITION`` / :ref:`INVALID_DEDUPLICATION_PERIOD <error_code_INVALID_DEDUPLICATION_PERIOD>`